GCDigitalFellows/githubTutorial/README.md

 # Introduction<a id="sec-1"></a>

-This is the repo for homework 1, the generation of a seemingly random data set.
+This is the repo for our github tutorial.

-This is the README file for homework #1.
+This is the README file for our tutorial.
 Everyone is going to create a fork of this repository and create a directory whose name is
 <your<sub>name</sub>> where your last name is separated from your first with an
 underscore "\_".
-Once you have done this copy the tab separated values file (tsv) with your data to the file and send me a pull request from your master to add it to the repo.
-If you have a team that consists of more than the person who has uploaded the file, please include a second file called team.csv with the names of your team.
+To demonstrate manipulating files, I want you to write your name in a file called team.csv with the names of your team.

-I will add tutorials over the next few days.

 # Set up your github account<a id="sec-2"></a>

-After you set up the github account and email me.
-You will get a github invite.
-Accept that invitation.
+Set up the github account.
 The next thing you should do is fork the repository.
 That means that you create your own copy of the repository in your github account.